w3c/opentrack-cg/spec/model/overview.md

 Rounds of competitions have **start lists**.
 These lists are provided by officials and include an ordered set of competitors (athletes or teams) qualified to compete in the related heat or round.

+In either a track or field  event, if an athlete makes an immediate oral protest against having been charged with a false start or a failure trial, the athlete may continue competing `under protest`.

 _Example of start list of Final round in 100m Women event:_

 ![Example of start list](images/example_start_list.png)